 Your natural tears are produced by the lacrimal gland.
 Infection and inflammation may cause the lacrimal gland to malfunction, leading to decreased tear production.

 One cause of inflammation of the lacrimal gland is Sjögren’s syndrome, an autoimmune condition, which is typically associated with severe dry eyes.
-Another cause of decreased tear production is a disruption in the link between the cornea and the lacrimal gland.
+Another cause of less tear production is a problem with the link between the cornea and the lacrimal gland.
 When the cornea is dry, it naturally alerts the lacrimal gland to produce more tears.
-If this feedback loop is disrupted, tear production may decrease.
-This is commonly seen in people who have had eye injuries, infections or surgeries that decrease the sensitivity of the cornea.
+If this doesn’t work, tear production may decrease.
+This is often seen in people who have had eye injuries, infections or surgeries that decrease the sensitivity of the cornea.